 The first upgrade that I’d make would be to add a solid mid-range (or higher) graphics card.

 The following GPUs would make for a good upgrade:

 Fortunately, the power supply in this build will be powerful enough to accommodate any of the graphics cards listed above.
-If it were me, I’d try to save up for an RX 580 8GB or GTX 1060 6GB, because for 1080P gaming, those will allow you to max out any game with ease.
+If it were me, I’d try to save up for a GTX 1660 Ti or an RTX 2060, because for 1080P gaming, those will allow you to max out any game with ease.